-An all-new version of Volkswagen’s Tiguan compact crossover is due to be revealed in the next six to 12 months, and we have the first spy shots of a prototype.
-This new Tiguan will go on sale in Europe early next year but isn’t expected in the U.S. until sometime in 2017.
+An all-new version of Volkswagen’s Tiguan compact crossover is set to debut at September's 2015 Frankfurt Auto Show, and we have new, more revealing spy shots of a prototype.
+This new Tiguan will go on sale in Europe around the end of the year but isn’t expected in the U.S. until sometime in 2017.
 It should arrive here as a 2018 model.

 Though heavily camouflaged, we can see the design team has gone with chunky, SUV-like proportions similar to those found on 2013’s CrossBlue concept previewing the new mid-size SUV VW plans to build at its Chattanooga plant starting next year.
 The design seen here also appears much sportier than the current Tiguan, with a low roof and even a sporty diffuser at the rear.
 The most recent Cross Coupe GTE concept (shown below) hints at what’s to come.